 Pleasing a teenager will never be an easy task.
 Selecting a set of golf clubs that will make the game easier and more enjoyable is even more difficult.
 Combining the two can turn into a real nightmare.

-The premium manufacturers all play in this space to prepare your teenager for club selection when they graduate to the big league.
+The premium manufacturers play in this space to prepare your teenager for club selection when they graduate to the big league.

-As this stage is temporary and Junior is expected to outgrow the clubs within a few years you must make a difficult decision based on your budgetary constraints and your dreams of early retirement based on Junior’s progress into the professional ranks.
+As this stage is temporary and Junior is expected to outgrow the clubs within a few years, you must make a difficult decision based on your budgetary constraints and your dreams of early retirement based on Junior’s progress into the professional ranks.
 If finances are of no concern, look to the premium manufacturers for the best clubs.

 Our selection for the best teenage golf set is the Strata Complete Set.
 This is a highly affordable set and performs well while looking good.
-You might have to purchase a few additional clubs and as the teenager improves they might need to be upgraded but they offer a great basic starting point for the aspiring teenage golfer.
+You might have to purchase a few additional clubs, and as the teenager improves, they might need to be upgraded, but they offer a great basic starting point for the aspiring teenage golfer.